InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Discussion

 Notably, the expert-curated features used here reflect an extensive literature review, domain insight, and manual validation, requiring roughly a year of dedicated effort.
 By contrast, the automated feature-extraction and model-training pipeline can be executed within hours, enabling rapid, scalable characterization.
 Because the model provides early conductivity predictions directly from spectra, it functions as a surrogate for direct conductivity measurements, reducing experimental time by approximately one-third and increasing throughput.
 Additional gains may be possible by broadening the library of transformations and automating their composition via systematic search and optimization.

-Individually, the data-driven and expert-guided models each reach ~80\% accuracy; combining them yields a hybrid model at ~85\%, outperforming either alone.
-This result underscores the value of human–AI synergy: domain expertise and machine learning jointly deliver more accurate and interpretable predictors.
+Individually, the data-driven and expert-guided models exhibit similar performance; combining them yields a hybrid model with an $R^2$ of ~85\%, outperforming either model alone.
+This result highlights the value of human–AI synergy, where domain expertise and machine learning work together to deliver more accurate and interpretable predictors.

 The framework also integrates naturally with multi-fidelity (Bayesian) optimization, where the QSPR acts as a low-fidelity surrogate and costly conductivity measurements are reserved for high-value candidates.
 Such workflows enable efficient exploration of large design spaces and support high-throughput experimentation.
-Overall, the hybrid strategy of merging expert knowledge with automated, data-driven analysis offers a scalable path to accelerate materials discovery.
+Overall, the hybrid strategy of combining expert knowledge with automated, data-driven analysis provides a scalable approach to accelerate materials discovery.
 It is well-suited to deployment in self-driving laboratories and to navigating complex design spaces in organic electronics and beyond.